Grant management software that integrates with QuickBooks for budget tracking

 | Shared cost allocations | Often rebuilt at month-end | Allocate, review, and keep an audit trail tied to QuickBooks data |

 The goal is not to replace your accounting system.
-The goal is to remove the grant-specific friction that QuickBooks teams keep working around.
+It is to remove the grant-specific friction that QuickBooks teams keep working around.

 Track burn rate, remaining budget, and spending by grant without waiting for a spreadsheet rebuild at close.